bgrande/node-socket-io-planning-poker/README.md

 * http://localhost:3000

 # TODO
+* if all users voted the desk is closed and all votes are shown
 * tests
 * modularize and refactor
 * administration (close round, (re)start round, set (ticket) topic, kick (inactive) users)